Energy efficient – somewhat. But how about quality?

 Consumer satisfaction with Lennox air conditioners is a mixed bag according to many online review websites.
 A few customers are very satisfied with their Lennox AC units – the ones who have not experienced any problems, or whose problems were quickly addressed at no cost to them, because of a warranty or service contract arrangement.
 But many customers report problems with breakdowns, malfunctioning thermostats, or refrigerant leakage, on Lennox central air conditioners.
 These problems often occur within the first few years of ownership.
 Typically people complain about failures after the warranty expires, although that doesn’t mean these units are designed to last exactly the length of the warranty period.
 After all, you’re much more likely to complain if you are the one who has to pay for repairs, or a new unit, than if the unit failed while the warranty still covered the costs.

 This is one of the inherent biases of online customer AC review sites.
 A good thing to watch for is how old the air conditioners are of people who are raving about the unit versus griping about it.
 In the case of Lennox air conditioners, it seems many of the complainers have owned their units for 1-5 years, while those who are very satisfied either bought the unit within the last year (perhaps before it had a chance to fail), or 10 or 20 years ago.
-Anyone who is still running a 20-year-old central air conditioner should seriously consider replacing it, since it is probably running at an SEER of 8 or less, a third of what you can get from a Nordyne.
+Anyone who is still running a 20-year-old central air conditioner should seriously consider replacing it, since it is probably running at an SEER of 8 or less, a third of what you can get from the most efficient Lennox air conditioner today.

 Again the newer units receiving more complaints is a somewhat distorted view from the review sites, because the group of people who have had the units longer excludes those who bought Lennox air conditioners 5+ years ago and then got rid of them because of failures (and didn’t bother to write a review five or ten years after ditching the unit).
 So it is not clear whether Lennox quality has gone down over the years, or whether it has been consistently bad enough that few people stick with a Lennox air conditioner for very long.

-Whatever air conditioner brand you choose, make sure you do some thorough research on the HVAC dealer you are buying from: they should have a solid reputation, be a member of the local Better Business Bureau, provide you with a number of references (both people you can call, and letters from satisfied customers), and preferably be rated highly in local community newspapers (for instance, “Reader’s Choice” awards for the best HVAC dealer, as my furnace provider, Unionville Heating, has been rated for over a decade).
+Whatever air conditioner brand you choose, make sure you do some thorough research on the HVAC dealer you are buying from: the dealer should have a solid reputation, be a member of the local Better Business Bureau, provide you with a number of references (both people you can call, and letters from satisfied customers), and preferably be rated highly in local community newspapers (for instance, “Reader’s Choice” awards for the best HVAC dealer).

 Finally, whatever air conditioner manufacturer you provide, I strongly recommend going for a renewable annual maintenance contract that covers all parts and labor, and given the spotty record of Lennox units, especially regarding refrigerant leakage, a maintenance contract is essential.
 You should ask your HVAC dealer to tell you what price they are currently charging on maintenance contracts for older equipment as well, as service contracts often go up in price once the unit is past a certain age.